gaehlerm/SoftwareEngineering/README.md

 # 3. One sentence summary

-// mention which part some chapters are in??
+// mention which part the chapters are in??
+// fix the whole enumeration

 1. .
 2. .